Fodor's Expert Review The Pavilion

 Imagine a semi-alfresco cathedral constructed of raw limestone coral overlooking a palm-fringed sandy crescent: that's The Pavilion, the ritzy Christophe Harbour beach club open to nonmembers for dinner only.
 The soaring interior blends colonial and contemporary with aplomb: a curved exhibition kitchen, streamlined bar stools, and abstract pendant lamps contrast with "found" sculptural sea fans and driftwood, antique settees, and 19th-century black-and-white photos of Kittitian scenes.
-Executive Chef Damien Heaney similarly blends tradition and innovation, taking the confusion out of fusion cuisine.
+Executive Chef Damien Heaney similarly blends tradition and innovation.
 Even such "traditional" fare as conch fritters is goosed with pickled ginger and passion-fruit coulis and artfully presented with swirls of jerk mayo.
-Stunners such as beef tenderloin rubbed with five peppercorn, accompanied by fresh figs, local greens, and sorrel glaze or creole-spiced swordfish with clams, pale-ale sofrito, and sweet pea risotto provide textbook examples of how to juxtapose textures, flavors, even colors.
-Wednesday night's $39 Chef's Appreciation prix fixe is an amazing buy.
+Heaney’s dishes provide textbook examples of how to juxtapose textures, flavors, even colors.
+Wednesday night's Chef's Appreciation prix fixe is a fine buy.
 The wine list features some surprising bargains, especially among whites, and you can finish your meal in style with one of a dozen aged rums.

 Sand Bank Bay, St. Kitts St. Kitts and Nevis